Get ready for some great content coming to your inbox from the team at UserTesting!

 To further illustrate this process, check out the GIF below.
 Your brain sees a dog walking, but it’s nothing more than a series of moving dots.

 These are simple examples, but they demonstrate the types of shortcuts our brains make all the time to quickly make sense of the world.

 These shortcuts are known as the Gestalt principles of visual perception, and they detail how our brains create structure by default.
 But why is understanding this important for web and mobile design?

 Great designers understand the powerful role that psychology plays in visual perception.
 What happens when someone’s eye meets your design creations?
 How does their mind react to the message your piece is sharing? —Laura Busche, Brand Content Strategist at Autodesk

 Think about that quote for a minute.
 When people first see your designs, how do they experience them?
-In order to understand what makes UI design work, you need to understand the psychology of human perception.
+To understand what makes UI design work, you need to understand the psychology of human perception.

-The fundamental law that governs the Gestalt Principles is that we tend to order our experience in a manner that’s regular, orderly, and recognizable.
+The fundamental law that governs a Gestalt principle is that we tend to order our experience in a manner that’s regular, orderly, and recognizable.
 This is what allows us to create meaning in a complex and chaotic world.
 And having a solid understanding of how these principles work will help you in three ways.

-In this article we’ll discuss 7 Gestalt Principles that directly apply to modern design, and I’ll share some examples of how they’re used in UI design.
-This certainly isn’t an exhaustive list, but you’ll quickly begin to notice that there’s an overlap between many of the principles, and that they all work together fluidly.
+In this article, we’ll discuss seven Gestalt laws or principles that directly apply to modern design, and share some examples of how they’re used in UI design.
+This isn’t an exhaustive list, but you’ll quickly begin to notice that there’s an overlap between many of the principles and that they all work together fluidly.
 Now let’s dive in.